 |---|---|---|---|---|---|

 HashiCorp’s official Vault MCP server provides KV secret management, PKI certificate operations, and mount management.
-35 stars, beta status, requires Go 1.24+ to build from source or Docker.
+44 stars (+26%), 124 commits, 15 forks, beta status.
+Requires Go 1.24+ to build from source or Docker.
 Supports both stdio (local dev) and StreamableHTTP (distributed) transports.
+Vault 2.0 released April 2026 — the first major version bump since 1.0, now under IBM lifecycle and versioning following the acquisition.
+Vault 2.0 adds IBM Passport Advantage licensing and LDAP static role support, though the MCP server tools remain unchanged at 16.

 16 tools across three domains: